goki/general/docs/principles.md

 # Principles

 This page contains a list of fundamental principles that GoKi is built on.
 There are occasional exceptions to these principles, but they should be followed almost all of the time, and there must be a very clear reason for not following them.
+This page is based on #1, and modifications, additions, and deletions can be proposed there.

 # Code is always the best solution